 KS3 French and Spanish

 In KS3, pupils will develop key skills and the linguistic knowledge which will set them up for success in tackling the challenges of GCSE languages.
-Students will begin by delving into an introduction to the French language, including learning about French and Francophone culture, giving personal descriptions and talking about school life.
-Students will then spend three half terms completing the same language skills in Spanish before choosing a language to continue into year 8.
-By their second year, students will further enhance their linguistic skills in topics linked closely to the GCSE course, giving a solid foundation for further study.
+Throughout their second and third years of study, students will further enhance their linguistic skills in topics linked closely to the GCSE course, giving a solid foundation for further study.

 - Welcome to France/Spain

 During the summer term, students in Year 7 are required to choose whether they wish to continue learning French or Spanish for Years 8 and 9, and potentially further into GCSE in Years 10 and 11.
 Students are given guidance on what to think about when making this choice, such as future career aspirations as well as ambitions arising from personal interests.